Voulk/QE/mistweaver-monk/master-of-harmony/playstyle.md

 If any Vitality remains unused, <WH>Purified Spirit</WH> will activate, distributing the leftover amount evenly across the raid as a HoT.

+### Current Tuning
+Currently, Master of Harmony is tuned quite poorly and doesn't see play in Raids.
+The recent change to Aspect of Harmony applying via overhealing made it even worse for healing as you're wasting the heal on full HP targets.

 ### Video Explanation
 For a detailed breakdown of raid healing with <HeroTreeHeader heroTree="Master of Harmony" showImage={false}/>, I highly recommend watching [Sweggles' video](https://www.youtube.com/watch?v=nw21Br5v8x8) before attempting it yourself.